mehtawebsolution/ConfigServer-Scripts/README.md

 5. Navigate into the extracted directory:cd cmm
 6. Run the installation script: ./install.sh

- or if you want to unstall do the
+or if you want to unstall / remove

 1. Connect to your server via SSH:
 2. Navigate to the /usr/local/src directory: cd /usr/local/src
 3. Download the CMM package:  wget https://mehtawebsolution.com/assets/scripts-main/cmm.tgz